wp-plugins/wp-auto-affiliate-links/readme.txt

 If you can't find the options to do this, try LibreOffice, as it is a bit easier to find them there.

 == Changelog ==

+= 4.7.2 =
+* Module submenu items are not shown if they are not activated from API management page.

 = 4.7.1 =
 * Added Envato options and settings link on API management page